Jachtabahn/treedec/plan-to-visualize.md

     └── structs/
         ├── network.gr

-The file *info.json* will contain basic easily computable information about the network, like the number of nodes, edges, the network's name.
+The file *info.json* will contain flat information about the network, like the number of nodes, edges, the network's name, and for all the known tree decompositions of the network, their treewidths, joinwidths, number of nodes, and so on.

 2. Compute tree decompositions using various solvers:
     ClebschGraph/